 If you have several files open you can close some of them to free memory.
 The newly freed memory does not show directly in the memory indicator, but it will after the next garbage collection is run.
 Garbage collection is done automatically so you don’t have to care, but you can enforce one if you click on the memory indicator.

 Allowing for More Memory

-Basically to be able to use all your machine’s memory you should use a Java 64bit installation on a 64bit operation system.
+Basically to be able to use all your machine’s memory you should use a Java 64bit installation on a 64bit operating system.
 With 32bit Java you’ll always be restricted to some 1.5 GBytes.

 Switch On Automatic Restart